openvstorage/ovs-documentation/Administration/usingthegui/vpools.md

 	-   Enter a name for the vPool.
     -   Select one of local [Backends](backends.md) or an external Backend.
     -	Select a Preset from  the dropdown.
 This Preset defines how data is stored on the backend (e.f.
 3-way replication).
 You can add more Presets in the detail page of a [Backend](backends.md#presets). **Once the vPool is created, you can not select a different Preset.
 The policy of the Preset can be updated.**
 	-	Select the Amount of Proxies.
-Default is 2.
+Default is 2 for HA.
+More proxies might provide more bandwidth to the backend but as trade-off will consume more memory.
 	-   Select the Storage Router as Initial Storage Router and Storage IP on which the vPool is exposed.
 Click **Next** to continue.
 -   On the second tab
     -   Specify the fragment cache method